 Running Experiments

-After equilibrating the chambers for 30 minutes, secure them by closing the stopcocks [1].
+After equilibrating the chambers for 30 minutes, seal them by closing the stopcocks [1].
 Cover the bath and the chambers with a polystyrene foam box to create a stable environment and equilibrate for an hour [2].

 Talent closes the stop cock.